MMS CDL CDH for animals –

 Now I immediately fill the glass with water.
 It should be at least twice the amount of sodium chlorite I use in water, but measured in milliliters instead of drops.
 In this example it would be 1 drop of sodium chlorite diluted with at least 2 ml of water.
 More water is always better than too little.
 Then I can put everything in the food / drinking water or with a syringe without a cannula in the mouth (in the lip).

 But I can also produce a durable mixture of activated chlorine dioxide, which is then called “CDH” = (chlorine dioxide durable).
 That saves me from having to activate it again and again.

-IMPORTANT: NEVER USE activated MMS ONLY.
+IMPORTANT: NEVER USE activated MMS WITHOUT WATER.
 Always add enough water!

 At least 2 ml of water per activated drop of MMS.
 This also applies to pre-purchased CDH (CDS / CDL).
 Here, however, add at least 2 ml of water per 1 milliliter of CDH.
 Always dilute in a glass of water when ingested.
 More water is better here too.